Magaztu/Busser/README.md

 I shouldn't be so pessimistic, brand new days are ahead

 But without you around, I don't know if I can handle them anymore

+You were so unique and special

+My head can't even put to words how smooth your fur was, or how bright your eyes were.